Aldanahsaud/final-project/README.md

 <img width="265" alt="Screen Shot 2022-01-20 at 11 27 11 PM" src="https://user-images.githubusercontent.com/92252688/150671623-afdc158e-3633-4dd5-8188-e05ef677cb4b.png">

 ## Problem
-In all arab communities there is a lack on online communties, in many concept for me i always search arab community for anime but never found easily but i choose pregnency because i always hear pregnent women confused specially firt time mother.
+In most Arab communities there is a lack on online communities in many concept.
+For example, I always search for Arab community in anime, gaming but never found easily.
+I choose pregnancy because i always hear pregnant women being confused specially first time being a mother.

 ## Solution
 - Make an app that the user can create, share, and save the posts.